invoke-ai/InvokeAI/docs/installation/010_INSTALL_AUTOMATED.md

     where "2.X.X" is the latest released version.
 The file is located at the very bottom of the release page, under **Assets**.

-4. Unpack the zip file into a convenient directory.
+4.  **Unpack the installer**: Unpack the zip file into a convenient directory.
 This will create a new directory named "InvokeAI-Installer".
 When unpacked, the directory will look like this: